 Steep Discounts Mean Now Is the Time to Buy the SUV You’ve Always Wanted

 Today, SUVs are the most popular vehicles on the road.
 Drivers are choosing SUVs over other options, and automakers can’t seem to make new models fast enough.
 And SUVs aren’t cheap.
 Strong SUV sales are driving auto prices up.
-In 2019, the average price of a full-sized SUV climbed to $62,542¹.
+In December 2020, the average price of a new vehicle climbed to $40,573¹.
 But fortunately, there’s a new trend happening: deep discounts and big incentives.
 If you’re looking to save on a new SUV, you need to act now.
 There are two factors driving prices down, giving you the chance to score a steep discount.
 Here’s why – and how – you can save.

 Dealerships Have Way Too Many Cars On the Lot

 One reason why discounts are suddenly appearing on SUVs is a sudden surplus.
 Almost every auto dealership is carrying a huge excess of cars.